H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Results

 Crucially, we observe a \textbf{``Negative Transfer''} effect confirmed by statistical testing ($t=-2.60, p=0.011$).
 Distilled models perform significantly \textit{worse} than their own Base models ($\bar{r}_{base} = 0.534$) and fail to match the baseline alignment of standard RLHF models like DeepSeek-V3 ($\bar{r}=0.558$).
 This indicates that the distillation process effectively ``overwrites'' the base models' native, efficient heuristics with a maladaptive strategy (see Figure~\ref{fig:combined_results}, top panel), supporting the premise that the student has lost its original ``way of walking.''

 \paragraph{Topological Drift: The ``Spurious Valley''} To map the structural consequences of this collapse, we employed Representational Similarity Analysis (RSA).
-The RSA heatmap (Figure~\ref{fig:rsa_heatmap}) reveals a stark representational drift: while Human and Teacher reasoning patterns share structural similarity ($r=0.52$), distilled models become untethered from both.
+RSA reveals a stark representational drift (Figure~\ref{fig:rsa_heatmap}): while Human and Teacher patterns are structurally similar ($r=0.52$), distilled models become untethered from both.

-Projecting these relationships into a 2D cognitive space reveals a phenomenon we term the \textbf{``Cognitive Waterfall''} (Figure~\ref{fig:triangle_scatter}).
-Rather than converging towards the Teacher (top-right), student models follow a trajectory of failure characterized by two distinct vectors defined within the RSA manifold:
+Figure~\ref{fig:triangle_scatter} illustrates the \textbf{``Cognitive Waterfall.''} Instead of converging to the Teacher, student models collapse into a ``Spurious Valley'' driven by two vectors:

 \begin{enumerate} \item \textbf{The Drop (Alignment Collapse):} A vertical descent indicating a loss of human-likeness.
 In terms of representational similarity to humans, distilled models score significantly lower ($\bar{r} = 0.21$) than their base counterparts ($\bar{r} = 0.38$, $p = 0.01$).